whatwg/web-history/README.md

 - [GitHub launched](https://github.com/blog/40-we-launched).

 - [SquirrelFish JavaScript engine announced](https://www.webkit.org/blog/189/announcing-squirrelfish/)
-  by the Safari team at Apple (an incremental rewrite of the "JavaScriptCore" engine to turn it into a bytecode interpreter, resulting in large performance improvements); during the following months, browser projects rewrite their JavaScript engines in a race to improve performance.
+  by the Safari team at Apple; it's an incremental rewrite of Safari's "JavaScriptCore" engine to turn it into a bytecode interpreter, resulting in large performance improvements.

+  During the following months, other browser projects begin to rewrite their JavaScript engines in a race that over the following next few years eventually results in vastly improved overall speed of JavaScript execution across all major browsers.

 - [W3C Web Applications Working Group launched](http://www.w3.org/blog/news/archives/286);
   the group merges the existing Web APIs Working Group and Web Application